jessikarwang/DH150-JessikaWang/Assignment08/README.md

 Access the [wireframes](https://www.figma.com/file/0qMw1ccgnRAmaf0lThz75C/DH-150-A07-02-Prototype?node-id=0%3A1) on Figma too

 ## High-fidelity Prototype
 The purpose of this high fidelity prototype is to test the functionality of the features designed for the target garden community to fulfill their needs for resources and connections and polish the design to work best for the user.
+This prototype addresses all three scenarios and tasks mentioned above.

 <figure class="video_container">
  <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2F0qMw1ccgnRAmaf0lThz75C%2FDH-150-A07-02-Prototype%3Fnode-id%3D2%253A0%26scaling%3Dscale-down" allowfullscreen></iframe>